andreiepure/andreiepure.github.io/_draft/2022-12-30-memories-from-2022-talks.md

 ## Preparing

 I knew from my previous BBL experience that preparing a good talk is not easy.
-And this time it wasn't a 15-minute talk as before, but a 50-minute one.
+And this time it wasn't a 15 or 20 minutes talk as before, but a 50-minute one.

 I didn't have a lot of time - it was already mid-April and I had to have it ready by the end of August, and I had nothing yet, except two sheets of paper with a sketch.
 I had to have a plan.
 So I set myself some intermediate checkpoints:
 - do a BBL explaining how the attack works to a non-technical audience by the end of May